Lanovaz/shattered-glass/README.md

     files such as Portable Network Graphic (PNG) files, for storage on cloud-based image storage services such as Google Photos or Facebook.
-I have successfully stored 100's of GB of data on a free Google Photos account.
+I have successfully stored 100's of GB of data on a (15GB) free Google Photos account.

 I have created a version of ShatteredGlass written entirely in Javascript [6].
-This implies that ShatteredGlass can run on any client computer that supports web technology (including Tails [7] and secure boot tokens [8]).
-The system can store shards either on a standard local file system, on a Hadoop [9] storage cluster, in an email system such as Gmail, on a cloud storage system such as Amazon S3 or Google Cloud, or on a photo sharing cloud service by masquerading the shards as well-formed PNG files (Google Photos).
+This implies that ShatteredGlass can run on any client computer that supports web technology including Tails [7] and secure boot tokens such as the USB Armory from Inverse Path [8]).

+The system can store shards either on a standard local file system, on a Hadoop [9] storage cluster, in an email system such as Gmail, on a cloud storage system such as Amazon S3 or Google Cloud, on a photo sharing cloud service by masquerading the shards as well-formed PNG files (Google Photos), or even here on GitHub.
 Private information publicly hiding in plain sight.

 Source Code
 ===========

-The current source code is sharded in the Shards directory and a PNG image file version sharded in the ShardsPNG directory.
+The current source code is sharded in the Shards directory and a duplicative PNG image file version sharded in the ShardsPNG directory.

 The source code will remain sharded until the ShatteredGlass specification is completed and uploaded to this GitHub project.